KustoszApp/docs/source/installation/vps.md

 Kustosz is flexible and supports deployments to various environments.
 This guide limits a number of choices covered to lower cognitive load and provide instructions that are easier to follow.
 However, it still **expects you to understand what is happening and adjust specific steps to your particular environment**.
 It is recommended that you familiarize yourself with entire document before taking any action, including [](#additional-setup-instructions) section.
 :::

+This page covers manual installation of Kustosz.
+It's intended for users who require maximum flexibility or want deeper understanding of Kustosz deployments.
+Majority of users should be able to deploy Kustosz using [automatic installer](./vps-installer).

 ## Prerequisites

 Kustosz is web application.
 You probably want it available under a dedicated (sub)domain that supports secure HTTPS connection.
+Configuration of domain, HTTPS and access control is outside of scope of this guide.

 There are few dependencies that you absolutely must meet: